 Breadfruit may be culinarily classified as a vegetable when mature but not ripe or as a fruit when ripe.
 When breadfruit is mature but not yet ripe, it is very starchy and used more like a potato.
 When ripe, breadfruit is sweeter and used as fruit would be.

 By some accounts there are almost 200 varieties of breadfruit.
-Most of these have a purgative effect when eaten raw, so generally speaking, it is cooked in some manner weather steamed, boiled or roasted, for human consumption.
+Most of these have a purgative effect when eaten raw, so generally speaking, it is cooked in some manner whether steamed, boiled, or roasted, for human consumption.

 What to Do with Breadfruit Trees

 As mentioned, when eaten, breadfruit is almost exclusively used cooked.
-But breadfruit has a number of other uses besides that of a food staple.
+Breadfruit has a number of other uses besides that of a food staple.
 Livestock are commonly fed the leaves.